How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Knipe finds appraisals aren’t as important as inspections.
 “Appraisals tend to start at whatever the purchase price is,” he says, and the report isn’t something you can reuse.
 Every potential buyer’s lender will order their own appraisal.

-However, a pre-listing inspection can turn up issues of which you’re unaware, saving you time and money by handling any necessary repairs before a buyer enters the mix.
+However, a pre-listing inspection can uncover issues you may not be aware of, saving you time and money by handling any necessary repairs before a buyer enters the mix.
 “Two big reasons for ‘sale fails’ are inspections and financing,” Knipe adds.

 Make sense of the research